sourcebots/docs/index.md

 Note that this value is not in degrees!

 By default, servos will be un-powered when your robot starts, and can freely rotate.
 Once you set a value, they then fix to that rotation.
+This also happens when you turn off your robot, or unplug your USB.